EPSG:3857 ↔ EPSG:4326 Converter

 Why do Web Mercator coordinates look so large?

-Yes — Web Mercator preserves angles (conformal) but significantly distorts distances and areas at high latitudes.
+Yes — Web Mercator preserves angles (it is conformal) but significantly distorts distances and areas at high latitudes.
 Greenland appears the same size as Africa on a Web Mercator map, even though Africa is about 14 times larger.
-Never use Web Mercator coordinates for area or distance measurements.
+Never use EPSG:3857 coordinates for area or distance measurements; reproject to an equal-area CRS first.

-What is the valid range of Web Mercator coordinates?
+What is the valid coordinate range for EPSG:3857?